PANXiao1994/PANXiao1994.github.io/content/posts/chatgpt-prompting-evolution.md

 From these examples, we can easily see that the Prompt paradigm has the following characteristics: it does not require task-specific data for training and does not need to adjust model parameters.
 The success of Prompting proves that, when the model and training data are large enough, the model itself is close to an "encyclopedia", and Prompting is the key to unlocking the knowledge within this "encyclopedia."

-In just five years, from GPT-1 to GPT-3.5, the model has grown 3000 times larger, and the upcoming GPT-4 will have 100 trillion parameters.
+In just five years, from GPT-1 (117M parameters) to GPT-3.5 (175B parameters), the model has grown 1000+ times larger, and the GPT-4 has 1.2 trillion parameters (updated on 2025).

 ## 3. Classification of Prompting Methods